the-craft-beer-foundation/white-paper/README.md

 - [The Happiest Hour](https://www.thehappiesthour.com/) website provides information about your local 'Happy Hour' deals, cheap drinks, food specials and Trivia Nights.
 - [Clipp](https://clipp.co/) is a mobile phone application that provides mobile payments and last minute Bar & Restaurants deals.
-- [Foursquare](https://foursquare.com/) is a local search-and-discovery mobile app that helps find the perfect places (e.g., best food, nightlife, and entertainment) to go with friends.
+- [Foursquare](https://foursquare.com/) is a local search-and-discovery service that helps you find the perfect places (e.g., best food, nightlife, and entertainment) to go with friends.
 - [Yelp](https://www.yelp.com/) publishes crowd-sourced reviews and recommendations about local businesses.